TobitMisoi/TobitMisoi/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a software developer and researcher by passion, currently not employed.\
+💡 &nbsp; I'm a software developer and researcher by passion, currently working as a Frontend Developer.\
-🎓 &nbsp;I'm currently studying Computer Science at Zetech University, Kenya (2019-2021).\
 🌱 &nbsp;I'm on track for learning more about Full Stack Development.\
 ✍️ &nbsp;In my free time, I ride, watch and pursue reading(especially blogs relating to tech stuff) as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics😌.\
 ✉️ &nbsp;You can email me at misoitobit@gmail.com.
-I'll try to respond as soon as possible!\
+I'll try to respond as soon as possible!
 <br />